 The federal Safe Drinking Water Act ("SDWA") and the Underground Injection Control ("UIC") program promulgated under the SDWA and state programs regulate the drilling and operation of salt water disposal wells.
 EPA directly administers the UIC program in some states and in others administration is delegated to the state.
 Permits must be obtained before drilling salt water disposal wells, and casing integrity monitoring must be conducted periodically to ensure that the disposed waters are not leaking into groundwater.
 In addition, because some states have become concerned that the injection or disposal of produced water could, under certain circumstances, trigger or contribute to earthquakes, they have adopted or are considering additional regulations regarding such disposal methods.
 Changes in regulations or the inability to obtain permits for new disposal wells in the future may affect the ability of the operators of the Underlying Properties to dispose of produced water and ultimately increase the cost of operation of the Underlying Properties or delay production schedules.
-For example, in 2014, the Railroad Commission of Texas ("RRC") published a final rule governing permitting or re-permitting of disposal wells that would require, among other things, the submission of information on seismic events occurring within a specified radius of the disposal well location, as well as logs, geologic cross sections and structure maps relating to the disposal area in question.
+For example, in

+2014, the Railroad Commission of Texas ("RRC") published a final rule governing permitting or re-permitting of disposal wells that would require, among other things, the submission of information on seismic events occurring within a specified radius of the disposal well location, as well as logs, geologic cross sections and structure maps relating to the disposal area in question.
 If the permittee or an applicant of a disposal well permit fails to demonstrate that the injected fluids are confined to the disposal zone or if scientific data indicates such a disposal well is likely to be or determined to be contributing to seismic activity, then the RRC may deny, modify, suspend or terminate the permit application or existing operating permit for that well.

 In addition, several cases have recently put a spotlight on the issue of whether injection wells may be regulated under the CWA if a direct hydrological connection to a jurisdictional surface water can be established.
 The split among federal circuit courts of appeals that decided these cases engendered two petitions for writ of certiorari to the United States Supreme Court in August 2018, one of which was granted in February 2019.
-Oral arguments were presented to the Supreme Court in November 2019, and the Court is expected to rule sometime this year (2020).
+Oral arguments were presented to the Supreme Court in November 2019.
 EPA has also brought attention to the reach of the CWA's jurisdiction in such instances by issuing a request for comment in February 2018 regarding the applicability of the CWA permitting program to discharges into groundwater with a direct hydrological connection to jurisdictional surface water, which hydrological connections should be considered "direct," and whether such discharges would be better addressed through other federal or state programs.
 In a statement issued by EPA in April 2019, the Agency concluded that the CWA should not be interpreted to require permits for discharges of pollutants that reach surface waters via groundwater.
-But should the Supreme Court rule that CWA permitting be required for saltwater injections wells, the costs of permitting and compliance for the Underlying Properties could increase.
+However, in April 2020, the Supreme Court issued a ruling in the case, County of Maui, Hawaii v.
+Hawaii Wildlife Fund, holding that discharges into groundwater may be regulated under the CWA if the discharge is the "functional equivalent" of a direct discharge into navigable waters.
+On December 10, 2020, EPA issued a draft guidance on the ruling, which emphasized that discharges to groundwater are not necessarily the "functional equivalent" of a direct discharged based solely on proximity to jurisdictional waters.
+If in the future CWA permitting is required for saltwater injection wells as a result of the Supreme Court's ruling in County of Maui, Hawaii v.
+Hawaii Wildlife Fund, the costs of permitting and compliance for injection well operations by the companies that operate the Underlying Properties could increase.